torvalds/linux/Documentation/admin-guide/security-bugs.rst

 CVE assignment
 --------------

-The security team does not normally assign CVEs, nor do we require them for reports or fixes, as this can needlessly complicate the process and may delay the bug handling.
-If a reporter wishes to have a CVE identifier assigned ahead of public disclosure, they will need to contact the private linux-distros list, described above.
-When such a CVE identifier is known before a patch is provided, it is desirable to mention it in the commit message if the reporter agrees.
+The security team does not assign CVEs, nor do we require them for reports or fixes, as this can needlessly complicate the process and may delay the bug handling.
+If a reporter wishes to have a CVE identifier assigned, they should find one by themselves, for example by contacting MITRE directly.
+However under no circumstances will a patch inclusion be delayed to wait for a CVE identifier to arrive.

 Non-disclosure agreements
 -------------------------